johnwargo/google-functions-deploy/readme.md

 gfdeploy
 ```

-The module will loop through all of the folders in the `functionsFolders` array and execute the deployment command for each while writing all output to the console.
+At this point, the module loops through all the folders listed in the `functionsFolders` array, and executes the deployment command for each, writing all output to the console as it completes the task.

 ***